Manishearth/manishearth.github.io/source/drafts/ffi.md

 ## Triomphe

-This isn't really a generalizable technique, but it's pretty cool, so I'm including it here.
+This isn't really a generalizable technique, but it's pretty cool and generally instructive, so I'm including it here.

 Stylo uses a lot of `Arc`s.
 A _lot_ of them.
 The entire computation of styles makes heavy use of `Arc::make_mut`'s copy-on-write semantics so that we can build up the style tree in parallel but not have to make unnecessary copies of duplicated/defaulted styles for each element.